rails/rails/guides/source/configuring.md

 ### Configuring Action Controller

-<tt>config.action_controller</tt> includes a number of configuration settings:
+`config.action_controller` includes a number of configuration settings:

 * +config.action_controller.asset_host+ sets the host for the assets.
 Useful when CDNs are used for hosting assets rather than the application server itself.

 * +config.action_controller.asset_path+ takes a block which configures where assets can be found.
 Shorter version of +config.action_controller.asset_path+.

-* +config.action_controller.page_cache_directory+ should be the document root for the web server and is set using <tt>Base.page_cache_directory = "/document/root"</tt>.
-For Rails, this directory has already been set to +Rails.public_path+ (which is usually set to <tt>Rails.root + "/public"</tt>).
-Changing this setting can be useful to avoid naming conflicts with files in <tt>public/</tt>, but doing so will likely require configuring your web server to look in the new location for cached files.
+* +config.action_controller.page_cache_directory+ should be the document root for the web server and is set using `Base.page_cache_directory = "/document/root"`.
+For Rails, this directory has already been set to +Rails.public_path+ (which is usually set to `Rails.root + "/public"`).
+Changing this setting can be useful to avoid naming conflicts with files in `public/`, but doing so will likely require configuring your web server to look in the new location for cached files.

 * +config.action_controller.page_cache_extension+ configures the extension used for cached pages saved to +page_cache_directory+.
 Defaults to +.html+.